 Thermoplastic tanks should be operated within the defined safe operating limits based on the original design.
+Tanks should be operated at a recommended 80% capacity for daily use.
 Should a tank be subjected to conditions outside the defined operating limits, the tank should be reviewed of the possible effects arising from the deviation by a competent person to determine whether the tank remains fit for service.